yuu-ri/AIDAMI/docs/design/IO_Tools_Design.md

-# Part 4: Tools Design
+# Part 4: Tools Design (Revised & Enhanced)

 ## Production-Level Design: The AI Virtual Developer Environment

-### 1. Executive Summary & Core Principle
+### 1. Executive Summary

 To enable an AI agent to perform complex, multi-step tasks like a human developer, we are moving away from a collection of limited, stateless tools.
 The new core principle is to provide the AI with a **stateful, interactive, and secure virtual environment** for each task.

-Instead of calling specific tools like `list_files` or `run_python_script`, the AI will interact with a persistent session within an isolated environment, primarily using a powerful `execute_command` meta-tool.
-This allows it to clone repositories, create and edit files, install dependencies, and run code in sequence, with the state from one step being available to the next.
+Instead of calling specific tools like `list_files`, the AI will interact with a persistent session within an isolated environment, primarily using a powerful `execute_command` meta-tool.
 This approach is managed by a new, central **Environment Manager Service (EMS)**.

+### 2. Design Philosophy: Why This Matters

+This architecture is founded on a philosophy of emulating a real developer's workflow to unlock higher-level AI capabilities.

+*   **Mimics Expert Workflow**: The `Plan -> Act -> Test -> Iterate` loop within a persistent environment mirrors how human developers solve problems.
+*   **Enables Long-Horizon Reasoning**: Stateful context retention is critical.
+The AI can create a file in step 1, test it in step 5, and debug it in step 7 without losing state, which is impossible with stateless tools.
+*   **Drives Measurable Autonomy**: Success is not just task completion, but the ability to recover from errors, adapt plans, and operate with less human intervention.
+This stateful model provides the foundation for such autonomy.

-### 2. High-Level Architecture
+### 3. High-Level Architecture

-The system is composed of three main parts: the existing **Workflow Service** (which orchestrates the process), the new **Environment Manager Service** (which handles the execution environments), and the **Sandboxed Execution Plane** where the work actually happens.
-The `Plan -> Execute -> Review` loop remains central to ensuring quality and correctness.
+The system is composed of the **Workflow Service** (orchestrator), the new **Environment Manager Service (EMS)**, and the **Sandboxed Execution Plane**.
+The architecture is designed for resilience, incorporating patterns like state checkpointing and circuit breakers between services.

 ```mermaid
 graph TD